JulianEggers/privacy-policy/index.md

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at HueLight unless otherwise defined in this Privacy Policy.

+**In-App Purchases**
+In-App purchases unlock additional functionality, that can be tested beforehand by watching advertisements.
+I don't issue refunds with few rare exceptions.

 **Information Collection and Use**

 HueLight does not collect any information about you as a person.